pulumi/docs/content/blog/deploying-netlify-cms-on-aws/index.md

 ### Step 5: Alias Record

-Then, we can create an alias record that points to the CloudFront distribution that we configured.
-Here is the function for it.
+Next, we create an alias record that points to the CloudFront distribution.

 ```typescript
 function createAliasRecord(